nguyenbinh-shark/Dual-Mode_Control_Car/README.md

 # Mobile Robot with Dual Control Modes 🤖🚗

-This repository contains the resources and files for a mobile robot platform that can be controlled via a remote or autonomously navigate along a predefined path.
+A robot based on a mobile robot platform can be controlled remotely or autonomously by following a predefined path.

 ## Project Overview
 This project aims to build a versatile mobile robot capable of two control modes: